Advanced Manufacturing Center

 CCD's Helping to Strengthen Colorado's Workforce

-• CCD’s manufacturing programs offer the ability to earn an Associate of Applied Science degree in fabrication welding, machining or computer-aided drafting & design/mechanical designer.
+• CCD’s manufacturing programs offer the ability to earn an Associate of Applied Science degree in fabrication welding or machining.
 The college also offers a variety of basic and advanced certificate programs that are stackable—meaning students can earn a certificate and start working right away while continuing towards more advanced certificates or associate degrees in their field.

 • Our programs provide training opportunities in welding and machining starting with foundational courses and progressing to advanced manufacturing techniques.
 General education guaranteed transfer credits earned at CCD can be applied towards a bachelor’s degree at any public four-year college or university in Colorado.
 Often, our students are eligible for internships or apprenticeships while still in school thus increasing their earning potential.